manjuvnair16/Javascript/README.md

 # Javascript
-Javascript codes from freecodecamp exercises
+Javascript codes from freecodecamp  and CodeWar exercises